By Diane Domeyer

 To have a successful career, women (and men) need negotiation skills.
 We negotiate every day with our teams and clients on ideas, projects, deadlines, contracts and more.
 Asking for a higher salary during negotiations can be one of the more intimidating conversations, yet it’s absolutely necessary for advancing your career.

-Women must be as bold in asking for what they want, need and deserve as their male colleagues.
-We bring so much to the table, but some may not be as confident in salary discussions, or may be willing to settle on a lower figure.
+Salary negotiation is not an area where women should lack confidence.
+They must be as bold in asking for what they want, need and deserve as their male colleagues.
+We bring so much to the table.
+Still, some women may not be as confident in compensation discussions, or maybe it’s just that they’re more willing to settle on a lower figure.

 Well, there are many hesitations people have when it comes to negotiating starting salary or asking for a raise, like the fear of rejection, lack of preparation or not knowing the right way to ask.